A Design Space for Multiscale Visualization: The Design Space

 \textbf{Encodings} is a subdimension that describes whether different scales use the same or different visual encodings.
 This subdimension relies on a visualization using more than one scale, so it is left blank for corpus examples with a \textit{total} of one.

-{\textit{Different.}} Static Multilevel uses \textit{different} encodings on each scale, with a line chart at the higher level and a bar chart at the lower level.
-Mittman et al.'s multi-level visualization scheme for poetry (Multilevel Poetry) \cite{mittmann2016multilevelpoetry}, which visualizes poetry at the four levels of phoneme, full poem, small set of poems, and large set of poems, uses \textit{different} encodings on each of these four different scales.
+{\textit{Different.}} Our stylized illustration of EVEVis uses \textit{different} encodings on each scale, with a node link diagram in the upper two levels, the highest of which is the first to be shown, and a bar chart in the lowest level, which is navigated to by the user.
+We count any encoding change between scales in an example as \textit{different}.

-{\textit{Same.}} In contrast, an example that uses the \textit{same} encoding on every scale is Auto Zoom.
-The same is true for Zoom Line Chart from FusionCharts \cite{tiwari2020zoomlinechart}, a line chart where the user can choose regions to zoom in to.
+{\textit{Same.}} In contrast, an example that uses the \textit{same} encoding on every scale is DeLVE.
+While each scale in DeLVE uses different colours and encodes mostly different data, the encoding choices to use event markers on a timeline remains the same.